kanaria69/Mainecoco/README.md

-## “Hold on, I have something in my shoe”  “I’m pretty sure it’s a foot”
+## What is worse then finding a worm in your Apple?
+Finding half a worm in your Apple.